 Your potential publisher’s marketing plan is a crucial factor here.
 For a debut author in particular, marketing support will be incredibly important, so pay attention to the ideas and suggestions of each publisher!
 Finally, check with your gut, and know that your choice must be someone who shows you that they perfectly understand your vision.

 When you’re figuring out how to get a book deal, you’re up against pretty slim odds for success.
 Editors and agents are sometimes forced to reject perfectly good books due to limited budgets or because they’ve already taken on many books for a certain time period.

-But this means that rejections are not always an indication of the quality of your work, so cut yourself some slack!
+But this means that rejections do not always indicate the quality of your work, so cut yourself some slack!
 And if you only get one good offer, remember that you’re still in the lucky minority.
-Not all great books start their lives with a bidding war: Douglas Stuart’s Shuggie Bain, shortlisted for the 2020 Booker Prize, only received a single offer from publishers.
+Not all great books start their lives with a bidding war: Douglas Stuart’s Shuggie Bain, winner of the 2020 Booker Prize, only received a single offer from publishers.

 Even if you can’t get a book deal after following all these steps, that’s not the end of the road.
 Many successful authors say their first novels were never published, but they still got a book deal for their second ones.
 Never let a rejection define you — you’re still as good a writer as you were before the rejection!
 Your writing’s intrinsic value has not changed, and you’ll only get better with each new book you write.